 3. The value of a property is affected by size and shape

 Generally speaking, home buyers like traditional property layouts and as much space as possible.
-Homes built on large, rectangular plots with plenty of space in the gardens will often attract a premium.
-Conversely, oddly-shaped, triangular homes at the end of terraces or those close to main roads will often be looked upon far less favourably by home-buyers.
+Thus, homes built on large, rectangular plots with plenty of room in the gardens will often attract a premium.
+Conversely, oddly-shaped, triangular dwellings at the end of terraces or those close to main roads will often be looked upon far less favourably by home-buyers.